sidduloni/nodejs-interview-questions/logic.md

 eventEmitter.emit('myEvent', "First event");
 ```

-## S.No 16 WAP to display 1 to 50 without using loop
+## S.No 16 Write a program to display 1 to 50 without using loop
 **Ans**
 ```javascript
 function withoutLoopFn(start, end) {